-- Blue jeans may not be worn. - No sunglasses may be worn inside the building. (unless medical documentation provided) - Shorts, skorts and skirts must be hemmed and at least to the tip of the fingers in length during normal activity. - If leggings are worn, skirt or long shirt must be worn over them (see above length req's) - No ripped or torn clothing. - Underarms must be covered. - No backless shirts. - Midriffs must be covered. - No exposed underwear. - No cotton sweat apparel, yoga pants, or gym/sportswear may be worn. - Any tattoo/body marking deemed profane, obscene, violent, or gang related (language, gesture, or artwork) must be covered. - Head cover/hats, bandanas, or gear of any kind are not permitted.
+- Blue jeans may not be worn. - No sunglasses may be worn inside the building. (unless medical documentation provided) - Shorts, skorts and skirts must be hemmed and at least to the tip of the fingers in length during normal activity. - If leggings are worn, skirt or long shirt must be worn over them (see above length req's) - No ripped or torn clothing. - Underarms must be covered. - No backless shirts. - Midriffs must be covered. - No exposed underwear. - No cotton sweat pants, or gym/sportswear may be worn. - Any tattoo/body marking deemed profane, obscene, violent, or gang related (language, gesture, or artwork) must be covered. - Full head cover, hats or visors are not permitted.
 Hair ornamentation (i.e. flowers, chopsticks, clippies, etc. must not cover more than 25% of hair).
-The school reserves the right to classify what is and is not hair ornamentation. - Non-functional, ornamental clothing accessories must be black or white. - Shoes can be of any color but must be closed toed.
+The school reserves the right to classify what is and is not hair ornamentation. - Shoes can be of any color but must be closed toed.
 Slippers/house shoes are not allowed.
 Cushioned, supportive shoes with non-skid soles are preferable.
 Keep in mind that you will be standing for long periods of time on a tile or concrete floor that is occasionally slippery.
 Shoes that produce black marks are not allowed. - Make-up must be applied and hair styled prior to clocking in, and done in a manner that represents the career you have chosen. - No deviation from approved school logo allowed - Authentic Federico branded apparel of any color may be worn.